CarolinaRaIs/ReGex-Talk-URL-match-tutorial/README.md

 ## [Contributing:](#contributing:)

+       I would like to acknowledge and thank [Shilohjones194](https://github.com/Shilohjones194) for their valuable tutorial that served as a reference for this project.
+Their tutorial can be found [here](<script src="https://gist.github.com/Shilohjones194/474bca145fc361bd9ec6d8c4d3bf71ae.js"></script>).
+Thank you for sharing your knowledge!

        Contributions are welcome and encouraged for this project.
 If you find any issues or have any suggestions for new features, please open an issue or submit a pull request.
 Before submitting a pull request, please ensure that your code adheres to the project's coding guidelines and has appropriate test coverage.
 Thank you for your interest in contributing to this project!

 ## [Tests:](#tests:)

        I encourage contributors to thoroughly explore the code and test it to ensure its functionality.
 Any feedback or suggestions regarding the testing process are welcomed and appreciated.

 ## [Questions:](#questions:)

-**If more questions arise please contact CarolinaRaIs at determination28@gmail.com or create an issue in the repository**
+**If more questions arise please contact CarolinaRaIs at determination28@gmail.com or create an issue in the repository.**

 Thank you for using the ReGex-Talk-URL-match-tutorial!
 I hope you find it helpful in understanding URL matching with regular expressions.